Cham0i/AD-creation-Azure/README.md

 ![alt text](https://github.com/Cham0i/AD-creation-Azure/blob/main/screen/13.png)

 Now we will use RDP to access our DC VM.
-If you are using Windows, just look up RDP in your computer; since I was using Linux I had to install XRDC as a RDP alternative.
-Both work the same, just type the Public IP Address of the DC (**VirtualMachines>[your DC name here]>Overview>Essentials**) and connect.
+If you are using Windows, just look up RDP in your computer.
+Since I was using Linux I had to install XRDC as a RDP alternative.
+Both work the same; just type the Public IP Address of the DC (**VirtualMachines>[your DC name here]>Overview>Essentials**) and click connect.

 ![alt text](https://github.com/Cham0i/AD-creation-Azure/blob/main/screen/four.png)